j-bloom/.dotfiles/README.md

 - csharpier
 - Golang

-## Neovim - NOT CURRENTLY MAINTAINED
+## Neovim
-This has a basic setup using "Packer" package manager.
+This has a basic setup using "Lazy" package manager.
-Maybe I will update this if I start using Neovim again...
+This setup is still being developed and configured.

-## Emacs
+## Emacs - NOT CURRENTLY MAINTAINED
 - script will install emacs, then rename original ".emacs.d/" to ".emacs.d.old/"
 - script will then copy the .emacs configs to the home directory.
 #### Emacs README instructions will need to be followed to load all melpa/elpa packages